sebivenlo/esd-2024-jit-compiler/introduction.md

 ## Workshop
 Training workshops are designed to teach new skills or knowledge to attendees.
 The goal of a training workshop is to provide attendees with the knowledge and skills they need to perform a specific task or function.
 Activities in a training workshop might include lectures, demonstrations, hands-on practice, and group discussions.
 Source: https://makeiterate.com/how-to-plan-a-workshop-a-quick-and-easy-guide/

+### Learning Goal

+> In this module the students investigate [...] an [topic] with architectural implications, for good or bad, and present their findings and learnings in a workshop [...].
+> - LG 1 - investigate aspects of [topic].
+> - LG 2 - prepare and execute a workshop to introduce the technology to peers (flip the classroom with preparation of exercises).
+> - LG 3 - [...]
+>
+> The grading will be done based on the Presentation/Workshop, research, and material the students provide to the other students and lecturers.

+Source: Module Description